British Columbia: Etymology

-The province's name was chosen by Queen Victoria, when the Colony of British Columbia (1858–1866), i.e., "the Mainland", became a British colony in 1858.
+The name of the province was chosen by Queen Victoria, when the Colony of British Columbia (1858–1866), i.e., "the Mainland", became a British colony in 1858.
 It refers to the Columbia District, the British name for the territory drained by the Columbia River, in southeastern British Columbia, which was the namesake of the pre-Oregon Treaty Columbia Department of the Hudson's Bay Company.
-Queen Victoria chose British Columbia to distinguish what was the British sector of the Columbia District from the United States' ("American Columbia" or "Southern Columbia"), which became the Oregon Territory on August 8, 1848, as a result of the treaty.
+Queen Victoria chose British Columbia to distinguish what was the British sector of the Columbia District from the United States' ("American Columbia" or "Southern Columbia"), which became the Oregon Territory on August 8 1848, as a result of the treaty.

 Ultimately, the Columbia in the name British Columbia is derived from the name of the Columbia Rediviva, an American ship which lent its name to the Columbia River and later the wider region; the Columbia in the name Columbia Rediviva came from the name Columbia for the New World or parts thereof, a reference to Christopher Columbus.

 The governments of Canada and British Columbia recognize Colombie-Britannique as the French name for the province.
-However, as of 2016, the French language is spoken by a small minority of BC residents (1.4 percent).

 Geography

 British Columbia is bordered to the west by the Pacific Ocean and the American state of Alaska, to the north by Yukon and the Northwest Territories, to the east by the province of Alberta, and to the south by the American states of Washington, Idaho, and Montana.
 The southern border of British Columbia was established by the 1846 Oregon Treaty, although its history is tied with lands as far south as California.
 British Columbia's land area is 944735 km2.
 British Columbia's rugged coastline stretches for more than 27000 km, and includes deep, mountainous fjords and about 6,000 islands, most of which are uninhabited.
 It is the only province in Canada that borders the Pacific Ocean.
+British Columbia's highest mountain is Mount Fairweather; the highest mountain entirely within the province is Mount Waddington.

-British Columbia's capital is Victoria, located at the southeastern tip of Vancouver Island.
+British Columbia's capital is Victoria, at the southeastern tip of Vancouver Island.
 Only a narrow strip of Vancouver Island, from Campbell River to Victoria, is significantly populated.
 Much of the western part of Vancouver Island and the rest of the coast is covered by temperate rainforest.

 The province's most populous city is Vancouver, which is at the confluence of the Fraser River and Georgia Strait, in the mainland's southwest corner (an area often called the Lower Mainland).
 By land area, Abbotsford is the largest city.
 Vanderhoof is near the geographic centre of the province.

 The Coast Mountains and the Inside Passage's many inlets provide some of British Columbia's renowned and spectacular scenery, which forms the backdrop and context for a growing outdoor adventure and ecotourism industry.
 75 percent of the province is mountainous (more than 1000 m above sea level); 60 percent is forested; and only about 5 percent is arable.